hipc-book/hipc-book.github.io/_lectures/2-architectures.md

 As computers and supercomputers developed, so too did the instruction sets upon which they relied.
 Throughout the early development of computers, these instruction sets grew progressively more complex, with single instructions responsible for loading values from memory, performing a mathematical or logical operations and then storing the result back in memory.
 These Complex Instruction Set Computers (CISC) were, themselves, growing increasingly complex and required a significant hardware effort to decode and execute each instruction.

 In the 1980s, there was a general move towards Reduced Instruction Set Computers (RISC).
-These RISC architectures typically featured a very simple instruction set that can be executed rapidly.
+These RISC architectures typically featured a very simple instruction set that could be executed rapidly.
 This increased the burden on programmers (who now had to write many more instructions to perform the same tasks), but meant that processors could be simplified in such a way that their performance could be optimised much more readily.

-Today, almost all CPUs use a RISC architecture at the low-level.
-Even though x86 is considered a CISC architecture, intructions are translated to micro-ops on-the-fly.
+Today, almost all CPUs use a RISC architecture at the lowest-level.
+Even though x86 is considered a CISC architecture, intructions are translated to RISC-like micro-ops on-the-fly.

 #### Multicore and Multithreaded CPUs

 In recent years, due to the breakdown of Dennard scaling, CPU manufacturers have instead focussed on maintaining Moore's law through _multicore_ designs.
 Typically a CPU will feature multiple cores, where each core has a mixture of its own execution units and some shared execution units, alongside dedicated registers and a mixture of dedicated and shared caches.

-For example, a Intel Xeon Silver 4114 "Skylake" contains 10 cores, where each core has a 32 KiB L1 instruction cache, a 32 KiB L1 data cache, a 1 MiB L2 cache, and a shared 13.75 MiB L3 cache.
+For example, an Intel Xeon Silver 4114 "Skylake" contains 10 cores, where each core has a 32 KiB L1 instruction cache, a 32 KiB L1 data cache, a 1 MiB L2 cache, and a shared 13.75 MiB L3 cache.

-Additionally each core is capable of simultaneously executing two threads.
+Additionally, each core is capable of simultaneously executing two threads.
 The complex pipelines on modern CPUs means that it is often the case that there are gaps in the pipeline that are otherwise wasted.
 To harness the performance that would otherwise be wasted, modern CPUs are usually capable of simultaneous multi-threading (SMT), whereby multiple threads can be executing concurrently on a single core to maximise pipeline usage.
 However, SMT cannot improve single-thread performance, and can lead to decreased performance if there is contention for some of the pipelined units.

 > **Further Reading**
 >